 I'm a Ryan Freel fan, so I wanted to pass along this info for anyone who didn't see it.

 Freel was recently nominated by his teammates for the "Marvin Miller Man of the Year Award."
 Each club has a nominee.
 Voting is currently underway to create six finalists.
-Voting ends THIS SUNDAY, SEPTEMBER 10
+Voting ends THIS SUNDAY, SEPTEMBER 10.
+(Vote now)

 The fact that his teammates nominated him, to me, is really impressive.
 Prior to this year, I was really bothered by Freel's off-the-field incidents and assumed he would become a typical baseball screw-up.
 But he seems like he's really rebounded from his troubles.
 I've always liked him as a player, but "Ryan Freel the person" is starting to impress me too.
 He doesn't take life too seriously, he's quick to laugh at himself (remember Farney?), and he seems to really care about how his teammates see him.

 Unfortunately, someone had the stupid idea of creating a finalist from each division for this award, so Freel has more competition in the NL Central than any other division.